Programming-0101/TheBook/Topic/J/Examples/Fraction.md

 ---
 # Fraction

-The fraction example is now enhanced to simplify the fractional value by finding the greatest common denominator of the fraction’s numerator and denominator.
+The fraction example is now enhanced to simplify the fractional value by finding the greatest common denominator of the fraction's numerator and denominator.

 The Fraction class represents a fraction as two integers: one for the numerator and one for the denominator.
 When a Fraction object is created, the class must now simplify the fractional values by calculating the greatest common denominator.